 Neighborhood conducts an annual Provider Satisfaction survey to assess and identify opportunities to improve providers' satisfaction with Neighborhood's services to providers and support for clinical practice.
 Neighborhood partners with an external vendor to administer this survey.
-The survey access respondents' satisfaction with operational areas within Neighborhood and the Neighborhood network, as well as overall satisfaction and health plan loyalty.
+The survey assesses satisfaction with Neighborhood operational areas and the Neighborhood provider network, as well as, overall satisfaction and health plan loyalty.
 The information obtained is used to develop quality improvement initiatives across the organization to increase providers' satisfaction with Neighborhood and to ensure high quality care for Neighborhood members.